-The Competitions and Markets Authority published guidance for care home providers which is effective from November 2018.
+The Competitions and Markets Authority published guidance for care home providers which was updated in December 2021.
 It sets out how care homes should approach contractual arrangements and the way they should treat their residents.
 It is directed at care homes for people over 65 to help them comply with consumer law.

 We are often asked for advice by people in dispute with the care home on the issues covered by the guidance, including:

 Contractual terms that qualify as “unfair” will not be legally enforceable.
 Unfair terms may include: